peidi-L/Final/PROJECT_DOCUMENTATION.md

 ### 1. Data Loading (`loader.py`)

 I created a module to process the Slashdot dataset.
-The main function is `get_top_1000_core_nodes()`.
+The main function is `load_data()`.

-Here's what it does:
-1. Counts how many connections each node has
-2. Sorts nodes by connection count (most connected first)
-3. Picks the top 1000 nodes
-4. Renumbers them from 0 to 999
-5. Filters edges to only keep connections between these 1000 nodes
-6. Returns the edges with new IDs and signs

-The output is a list of edges.
-Each edge looks like `[source_id, target_id, sign]`.
-The sign is +1 for friends and -1 for enemies.
-All node IDs are sequential (0-999).
+It uses pandas to load the TSV file, counts connections per node, filters for the top k most connected nodes, and remaps IDs to sequential indices.
+The output is a numpy array of edges `[source_id, target_id, sign]` where signs are +1 for friends and -1 for enemies.

 ### 2. Position Initialization (`models.py`)